 6. The ticket entitles the patron to one wristband.
 Tickets can be exchanged for wristbands at the gate office during the event and wristbands must be kept on throughout the entirety of the festival.
 If you are caught without a wristband, you will be removed from the Event.

 6a.
 It shall be a condition of entry that the correct vehicle pass is purchased for each vehicle entering the Event.
 A vehicle pass must be purchased on in addition to your ticket and can be purchased at any time prior to your arrival at the event.
-Your vehicle pass can be exchanged for a sticker or card, as determined by the Promoter, at the gate office.
-During the Event, the sticker or card must be visibly displayed through the front windscreen of the vehicle of which the pass belongs to.
+Your vehicle pass can be exchanged for a sticker, card or other identifying marker (Vehicle Pass Identification), as determined by the Promoter, at the gate check in.
+During the Event, the Vehicle Pass Identification must be visibly displayed through the front windscreen of the vehicle of which the pass belongs to.

 7. Unless authorised by TTD Events Pty Ltd and except as required by law, ticket sales are strictly non-refundable.